scala/docs.scala-lang/_sips/sips/2017-01-13-binary-compatibility.md

 ## Features that will fail compilation with `@stableABI`
 The features listed below have complex encodings that may change in future versions.
 We prefer not to compromise on them.
-Most of those features can be simulated in a binary compatible way by writing a verbose re-implemtation which won't rely on desugaring performed inside compiler.
+Most of those features can be simulated in a binary compatible way by writing a verbose re-implementation which won't rely on desugaring performed inside compiler.
 Note that while those features are prohibited in the public API, they can be safely used inside bodies of the methods.